 How Real Estate Commissions Work in Georgia

 As a real estate agent, you work on commission, which means you earn a percentage of each property’s sale price.
-This commission is shared with your brokerage according to a pre-arranged agreement, often a fixed or graduated split.
+This commission is shared with your brokerage under a prearranged agreement, typically a fixed or graduated split.
 The more you sell, the more you can earn, giving you direct control over your income potential.

 How is real estate commission in Georgia calculated?